Updated October 2015

 The tumor name and grade help determine treatment options and also provide important information about prognosis.
 For more information on grading, click here.

-Palliative care, without any active intervention or treatment, is an option for patients who are disabled.
-Treatment options for others include surgery, radiation, radiosurgery or chemotherapy.
-The primary objective of surgery is to remove as much of the tumor as possible without injuring brain tissue needed for neurological function (such as motor skills, the ability to speak and walk, etc.).
-However, high-grade tumors are surrounded by a zone of migrating, infiltrating tumor cells that invade surrounding tissues, making it more difficult to remove the entire tumor.
-If the tumor cannot be removed completely, surgery can reduce the amount of solid tumor tissue, remove those cells in the center of the tumor that may be resistant to treatment and reduce intracranial pressure.
-Debulking surgery can prolong the lives of some patients or improve the quality of remaining life.
+The mainstay of treatment for GBMs is surgery, followed by radiation and chemotherapy.
+The primary objective of surgery is to remove as much of the tumor as possible without injuring the surrounding normal brain tissue needed for normal neurological function (such as motor skills, the ability to speak and walk, etc.).
+However, GBMs are surrounded by a zone of migrating, infiltrating tumor cells that invade surrounding tissues, making it impossible to ever remove the tumor entirely.
+Surgery, provides the ability to reduce the amount of solid tumor tissue within the brain, remove those cells in the center of the tumor that may be resistant to radiation and/or chemotherapy and reduce intracranial pressure.
+Surgery, by providing a debulking of the tumor, carries the ability to prolong the lives of some patients and to improve the quality of remaining life.

 In most cases, surgeons perform a craniotomy, opening the skull to reach the tumor site.
-This is done frequently with image guidance, and at times using intra-operative mapping techniques to determine the locations of motor, sensory and speech/language cortex.
-Intraoperative mapping involves operating on a conscious patient and mapping the anatomy of their language function during the operation.
+This is done frequently with computer-assisted image-guidance, and at times using intra-operative mapping techniques to determine the locations of the motor, sensory and speech/language cortex.
+Intraoperative mapping often involves operating on a patient while they are awake and mapping the anatomy of their language function during the operation.
 The doctor then decides which portions of the tumor are safe to resect.

 Radiosurgery is a treatment method that uses specialized radiation delivery systems to focus radiation at the site of the tumor while minimizing the radiation dose to the surrounding brain.
-Radiosurgery may be used in select cases for tumor recurrence, often using additional information derived from MRS (magnetic resonance spectroscopy) or PET scans (positron emission tomography).
+Radiosurgery may be used in select cases for tumor recurrence, often using additional information derived from MRS or PET scans.
+It is rarely used in the initial treatment of GBM.

 Patients undergoing chemotherapy are administered special drugs designed to kill tumor cells.
 Chemotherapy with the drug temozolomide is the current standard of treatment for GBM.
-The drug is administered every day during radiation therapy and then in six to eight cycles for five days at higher doses once radiation is completed.
+The drug is generally administered every day during radiation therapy and then for six to 12 cycles after radiation.
+Each cycle lasts for 28 days, with temozolomide given the first five days of each cycle, followed by 23 days of rest.
 While the aim of chemotherapy is long-term tumor control, it does so in only about 20 percent of patients.
 The decision to prescribe other forms of chemotherapy for tumor recurrence is based on a patient's overall health, type of tumor and extent of the cancer.
 Before considering chemotherapy, patients should discuss it with their oncologists and/or neuro-oncologists.

-Because traditional methods of treatment are unlikely to result in a prolonged remission of GBM tumors, researchers presently are investigating several innovative treatments in clinical trials.
+Because surgery, radiation and chemotherapy are unlikely to result in a prolonged remission of GBM tumors, researchers are always investigating the use of innovative new treatments when the first line therapy has failed.
+These new treatments are done in clinical trials.
 A number of these treatments are available on an investigational basis at centers specializing in brain-tumor therapies.
 These include gene therapy, highly focused radiation therapy, immunotherapy and chemotherapies utilized in conjunction with vaccines.
-One promising vaccine and chemotherapy study yielded an average time for recurrence of the tumor after treatment of 16.6 months, as compared to the previous six-month average recurrence.
-However, it is important to note that while some of these investigational treatments show promise, the most effective therapies introduced over the past three decades have improved median survival of GBM patients by an average of only three months.
+It is important to note that while some of these investigational treatments show promise, the most effective therapies introduced over the past three decades have improved median survival of GBM patients by an average of only three months.

-These websites offer additional helpful information on glioblastoma multiforme, its causes, as well as treatment options, support and more (Note: these sites are not under the auspice of AANS, and their listing here should not be seen as an endorsement of these sites or their content).
+These websites offer additional helpful information on glioblastoma multiforme, its causes, as well as treatment options, support and more.
+(Note: these sites are not under the auspice of the American Association of Neurological Surgeons, and their listing here should not be seen as an endorsement of these sites or their content.)

 American Brain Tumor Association – www.abta.org